m4ttsch/omscs-notes-notes/computer-networks/intradomain-routing.md

 In this scenario, we note that the fact that there was a decrease in the link cost, it propagated quickly among the nodes, as it only took a few iterations.

 Unfortunately, this is not always the case.
-Let’s consider the following scenario where a link cost increases by a large amount.
+Let's consider the following scenario where a link cost increases by a large amount.

 ![](https://assets.omscs.io/notes/0066.png)

-Let’s assume that the link `y-x` has a new cost of 60.
+Let's assume that the link `y-x` has a new cost of 60.

 1. At `t0`, `y` detects that cost has changed, now it will update its distance vector thinking that it can still reach `x` through `z` with a total cost of 5+1=6